matthiaskeller1578/example_fail-log_craftingDH/2019-05-27-week-3-fail-log.md

 My second fail came about when I was attempting to put my TEI exercise on firefox.
 I was not sure why it was not showing online, and started removing sentences to see where I went wrong.
 I soon figured out that what I did wrong was I put </P> at the beginning of the paragrph instead of <P>.
 I then had to go through and fix it all.

   ### Fail 3
+  My third fail is related to the using of API's in exercise 4.
+I really stuggled with this component of the exercise.
+I found it very diffuclt to follow everything on differnt domains.
+It got very confusing and I felt out of control.
+I was defently fully defeted by this exercise.
+I will be seeking guidance from Dr Graham during his office hours as I want to learn where I went wrong and how I can figure this out better.

+  Overall I enjoyed this week besides for exercise 4.
+I hope to learn more about digitalizing documents, and putting codes on particular documents which contain details.
+I found this very interesting and I am glad I learned it.